Workers’ Compensation Lawyers Assisting Clients in Minnesota

 Workers’ compensation benefits tend to provide compensation for four different types of disability benefits:

-- Permanent total disability: When an injury is permanent and is so severe that it prevents a worker from ever obtaining gainful employment again, that worker may be eligible for permanent total disability (PTD) benefits.
+Permanent total disability is when an injury is permanent and is so severe that it prevents a worker from ever obtaining gainful employment again, that worker may be eligible for permanent total disability (PTD) benefits.
 PTD benefits are two-thirds of the employee’s average weekly wage, with a maximum set by the SAWW.
 For 2019, that amount is $1,112.00 per week.

 Types of Medical Treatment Covered By Minnesota Workers’ Comp